Dung24-6/Dung24-6/README.md

 _**Without freedom of thought, there can be no such thing as wisdom - and no such thing as public liberty without freedom of speech.**_

 Benjamin Franklin

+_**Experience is not what happens to a man.
+It is what a man does with what happens to him.**_

+Aldous Huxley